frankziegler3rd/credit_risk_analysis/README.md

 | ------ | ---- |
 | 1      | 1730 |
 | 0      | 1730 |

 Again, I didn't have any other methods.
 This results in what I would describe as "catastrophic" data loss, but it makes for a more reliable model.
-So maybe I'll learn more about sampling methods down the line but I'm already in the hole on this assignment so I chose to stick with this method.
+So maybe I'll learn more about sampling methods down the line.
-## Models
+# Models

-So, I stuck with the three that we used from PA2.
-Not sure if this is what we were supposed to do but I wasn't familiar with any other models.
-### KNN
+## KNN

 I tested $k$ from $2$ to $20$.
 These were the results:
 ```